 Reporting to the Director of Major Gifts, the Associate Director of Major Gifts is a vital member of the School's frontline fundraising team and is responsible for the cultivation and solicitation of gifts of $250,000 and above from alumni and friends of the Business School.
 These donors and potential donors are successful MBA alumni, parents, and friends and are leaders at top organizations around the world.
-The School is fortunate to have a base of dedicated and accomplished donors interested in funding top priorities including scholarship support, fellowships, faculty support, research, and facilities.
+The School is fortunate to have a base of dedicated and accomplished donors interested in funding top priorities including scholarship and fellowship support, faculty support, research, facilities, and new, forward-looking opportunities.

-The Associate Director will serve as an important member of the Major Gifts team and will collaborate with fellow gift officers, senior leadership, faculty, and colleagues throughout the School, to ensure that outreach to top-level alumni and donors is coordinated and effective.
+The Associate Director will serve as an important member of the major gifts team and will collaborate with fellow gift officers, senior leadership, faculty, and colleagues throughout the School to ensure that outreach to top-level alumni and donors is coordinated and effective.
 This team member will also work as a department liaison for one or two major academic centers at the Business School.
-This individual will meet the overall core and partnership values of teamwork, integrity, accountability, and respect.
+This individual will meet overall core and partnership values of teamwork, integrity, accountability, and respect.

-1. Independently manage the identification, cultivation, and solicitation process for a portfolio of approximately 150 prospects.
-The portfolio includes current and prospective donors in and around New York City, as well as in one or more regions outside of the tri-state area.
+1. Independently manages the identification, cultivation, and solicitation process for a portfolio of approximately 150 prospects.
+The portfolio will include donors and prospective donors in and around New York City, as well as in one or more regions outside of the tri-state area.
 The team member will create, execute, and maintain a clear engagement and ask strategy for all individuals in the portfolio.
 Portfolio management goals will be rigorous yet attainable and will be created with the support of leadership and colleagues.
 The gift officer is expected to conduct a minimum of 120 prospect meetings annually.
 Ask and close goals are based on the portfolio and donor stage.
 Approximately 70%

-4. Working closely with Center faculty and administrative leaders serve as the department liaison for one or two of the School's academic research centers.
-Spearhead alumni engagement and fundraising for the assigned centers.
+2. Working closely with center faculty and administrative leaders serves as the department liaison for one or more of the School's academic centers.
+This work focuses on alumni engagement and fundraising for the assigned centers.
 The associate director will help to build and execute an annual center strategy that will provide assistance and guidance that enables the center to realize engagement and fundraising goals.
 10%

-6. In collaboration with other members of External Relations and Development, help with the generation, planning, and execution of creative cultivation and engagement related to promoting and asking for planned gifts.
+4. In collaboration with other members of the team and department, helps with the development and execution of creative cultivation and engagement events associated with the major gifts program.
+5%

-8. Perform other development-related tasks as necessary and partners with the Executive Director, team, and department on special projects and events as needed.
+5. Performs other development-related tasks as necessary and partners with the director, team, and department on special projects as needed.
+5%

 Bachelor's degree and/ or its equivalent and a minimum of 4 years related experience required.